Yves Rocher (company): Controversy

 Yves Rocher Vostok, the company's East European subsidiary, sued Russian opposition politician Alexei Navalny and his brother for fraud and money laundering.
 New Gazette accused Bruno Leproux, managing director of Yves Rocher Vostok, of assisting the Russian government's campaign against Alexei Navalny.

 Since August 2014 the "One Question for Yves Rocher" movement has been expanding in Europe in order to get the Yves Rocher corporation to take a definitive position on the case against Navalny.

 On 30 December 2014, Alexei Navalny's brother Oleg was sentenced to 31/2 years of forced labor, and Alexei Navalny himself to a suspended sentence of 31/2 years.

-On 17 October 2017, European Court of Human Rights decided that the case of fraud against Alexei and Oleg Navalny on the complaint of the company "Yves Rocher" was considered in Russia with a violation of the right to a fair trial.
+On 17 October 2017, the European Court of Human Rights (ECHR) decided that the case of fraud against Alexei and Oleg Navalny on the complaint of the company "Yves Rocher" was considered in Russia with a violation of the right to a fair trial.
 The court concluded that the verdict was arbitrary and unreasonable.
 According to the decision of the ECHR, Russia must pay the brothers Navalny 76 thousand euros.
 The ECHR refused to consider the issue of political motivation.
 At the same time, three judges of the ECHR – Dmitry Dedov, Helen Keller and Georgios Sergidez – expressed the opinion that it was necessary to consider a possible political background of the case.

 Despite the decision of the ECHR on 25 April 2018, the Presidium of the Supreme Court of Russia refused to revoke the verdict to the Navalny brothers in the case of Yves Rocher and decided to resume the case to consider new circumstances.

-On February 2, 2021, the court changed Navalny's probation to a real one and sent him to a colony for 2 years 8 months (taking into account the period spent by the politician under house arrest).
+On 2 February 2021, the court changed Navalny's probation to a real one and sent him to a colony for 2 years 8 months (taking into account the period spent by the politician under house arrest).
 After the verdict, the oppositionist was declared a political prisoner.
 Yves Rocher refused to support Navalny in any way, which provoked criticism The winner of the Nobel Peace Prize for 2021, Dmitry Muratov, at the ceremony of presenting this award, said the following: “Opposition politician Alexei Navalny is being kept in the camp on a false denunciation by the Russian director of the largest perfume company from France.
 The director wrote a statement, but he was not summoned to court and did not recognize himself as a victim ...
 But Navalny is in prison.
 The perfume company itself chose to step aside, hoping that the smell of this case would not harm the scent of its products.

+Yves Rocher had by January 2023 not taken any decision to withdraw from the Russian market following the Russian invasion of Ukraine in February 2022 according to Yale University, this resulted in Yves Rocher, along with a number of other global companies, being added to the list of International Sponsors of War in 2023.